Did Indians witness

 Sudbury

-those downstream points, on what geologists call "the Great Sand Plain
+live atop that sand; geologists call it "the Great Sand Plain

 that great pond outside our windows?

-Because of giant ice blocks that remained behind, under insulating
+Because of giant ice blocks that remained behind under the insulating

 sand,